 LUM-201 has never been manufactured on a commercial scale, and there are risks associated with scaling up manufacturing to commercial scale.
-We are in the process of arranging for production of LUM-201 by a third-party manufacturer, which may not be successful, and this could delay regulatory approval and commercialization of LUM-201.
+We have arranged for production of LUM-201 by a third-party manufacturer, which may not be successful, and this could delay regulatory approval and commercialization of LUM-201.

-We have an existing supply of the LUM-201 API obtained in connection with the Asset Purchase Agreement by and between Lumos and Ammonett (the "APA") and the exclusive, worldwide license and collaboration agreement entered into in November 2014 with Merck (the "Lumos Merck Agreement") that we believe will be sufficient for our Phase 2b Trial, subject to FDA review.
+We have an existing supply of the LUM-201 API obtained in connection with the APA by and between Lumos and Ammonett and the Lumos Merck Agreement entered into in November 2014 with Merck that we believe will be sufficient for our Phase 2b Trial.
 The LUM-201 API has never been manufactured on a commercial scale, and there are risks associated with scaling up manufacturing to commercial scale including, among others, cost overruns, potential problems with process scale-up, process reproducibility, stability issues, lot consistency, and timely availability of raw materials.
-Even if we could otherwise obtain regulatory approval for LUM-201, there is no assurance that any manufacturer we arrange will be able to manufacture the approved product to specifications acceptable to the FDA or other regulatory authorities, to produce it in sufficient quantities to meet the requirements for the potential launch of the product or to meet potential future demand.
-If any manufacturer is unable to begin production in a timely and efficient manner or produce sufficient quantities of the approved product for commercialization, our commercialization efforts would be impaired, which would have an adverse effect on our business, financial condition, results of operations and growth prospects.
+Even if we could otherwise obtain regulatory approval for LUM-201, there is no assurance that the manufacturer we have arranged will be able to manufacture the approved product to specifications acceptable to the FDA or other regulatory authorities, to produce it in sufficient quantities to meet the requirements for the potential launch of the product or to meet potential future demand.
+If the manufacturer is unable to begin production in a timely and efficient manner or produce sufficient quantities of the approved product for commercialization, our commercialization efforts would be impaired, which would have an adverse effect on our business, financial condition, results of operations and growth prospects.